-Storyboard ID LL_Athens_Story#1 Title 5G-LOGINNOV 5G-NSA network (Release 15) at Piraeus Container Terminal (PCT) 110.0 # UC2, UC3, UC4, UC5, UC7 KPIs A-KPI11: User experienced data rate A-KPI21: Area traffic capacity A-KPI22: Bandwidth A-KPI23: Connection density A-KPI24: Reliability A-KPI25: end-to-end latency A-KPI26: one-way latency Operational The operational data of the 5G NSA network (Release 15) that will be deployed in data Athens LL will be measured at the deployment phase and tested to validate the operation of the 5G system for all 5G related KPIs.
-It is intended to identify the limitations and capabilities of the deployed network, that will support the rollout of all use cases that will be explained in detail in the following sections and storyboards.
+Storyboard ID LL_Athens_Story#1 Title 5G-LOGINNOV 5G-NSA network (Release 15) at Piraeus Container Terminal (PCT) UC2, UC3, UC4, UC5, UC7 KPIs A-KPI11: User experienced data rate A-KPI21: Area traffic capacity A-KPI22: Bandwidth A-KPI23: Connection density A-KPI24: Reliability A-KPI25: end-to-end latency A-KPI26: one-way latency Operational The operational data of the 5G NSA network (Release 15) that will be deployed in data Athens LL will be measured at the deployment phase and tested to validate the limitations and capabilities of the deployed network that will support the rollout of all use cases that will be explained in detail in the following sections and storyboards.
 No baseline data are foreseen prior to the establishment of the 5G network at Piraeus port.
 Vodafone MNO will provide the tools for aggregating all relevant operational data, among all participating devices at the Greek pilot trials to illustrate the performance of the 5G network based on the selected KPIs.
-Evaluation The evaluation will come from multiple sources including 5G base station related data metrics for A-KPI21 [Area traffic capacity], A-KPI22 [Bandwidth], A-KPI23 [Connection density], A-KPI24 [Reliability], as well as from the end-device (5G-UEs, 5G-IoT devices, 5G telematics device on trucks) experienced measurements related to A-KPI11 [User experienced data rate], A-KPI25 [end-to-end latency], A- KPI26 [one-way latency].
+Evaluation The evaluation will come from multiple sources including 5G base station related data [Connection density] 5G-IoT devices 5G telematics device on trucks) experienced measurements related to A-KPI11 [User experienced data rate], A-KPI25 [end-to-end latency], A- KPI26 [one-way latency].
 The obtained operational measurements will be handed over to the data collection tool described in D2.2.
-Action/sub UC Description / step 5G end Figure 6 illustrates a summary of the 5G end device terminals that will be used for devices for data collection and evaluating the 5G KPIs, including the 5G IoT devices that will be data collection distributed to several areas within the port premises to support the operation of UC4 and UC5 (c.f.
-Table 9 and Table 10), 5G telematics devices installed on trucks for support in yard truck operations as well as 5G UEs/modems from external trucks in- coming to the port of Piraeus. coming to the port of Filaeus.
+Action/sub UC Description / step 5G end Figure 6 illustrates a summary of the 5G end device terminals that will be used for devices for data collection and evaluating the 5G KPIs, including the 5G IoI devices that will be data collection and LIC5 (c.f.
+Table 9 and Table 10), 5G telematics devices installed on trucks for support in vard truck operations as well as 5G UEs/modems from external trucks in- coming to the port of Piraeus.